Justin Howard: Professional career

 In the 2009–2010 season he moved to the LEB in Spain to play for CB Guadalajara.
 He received all league Honorable Mention honors and finished second in the league in rebounding.
 His averages were 14.8 points and 8.7 rebounds per game, all while shooting 59% from the field.

 The following season (2010–2011) he would stay in Spain but move to play for BC Andorra, making it all the way to the league finals.
 All while averaging 10.5 points, 7.5 rebounds, 54% field goal percentage and 1 block per game, leading the team in rebounds and player efficiency, and being the number two scorer.

 In the season of 2011–2012, after a successful first run with BG Karlsruhe, he returned for another period with the club in Germany.
 In that season he gave amazing performance averaging 16.3points, 10.3 rebounds, 60% field goal percentage, 70% free throw percentage, 1.1 block per game.
 He finished in the top 8 of scoring, and led the league in rebounding and player efficiency.
 When this season would be over he would be recognized by Eurobasket as the center of the year, all Pro A first team, all imports team, as well as all defensive team for the league.

 In the year 2013 he moved to Asia playing for Saigon Heat from Vietnam which was playing for the Asean Basketball League in that season he would get yet amazing numbers averaging 20.43 points, 13.14 rebounds, 2 blocks, 1.7 steals per game.
 He finished the season leading the league in points, third in rebounding.

 In 2013, he moved to Thailand to play for Thailand Basketball League scoring 26.8 points 15.7 rebounds 3 blocks per game, leading his team to the semifinals in the process.

-In 2014 Howard played in the Thailand Basketball League for the defending champion Chonburri Hitech Sharks.
+In 2014 Howard played in the Thailand Basketball League for the defending champion Hi-Tech Bangkok City.

 Since 2015, he has been playing in the Asean Basketball League again, this time for the Singapore Slingers.